 - Lugonu the Unformed, chaotic evil god of the Abyss.

-- Makhleb the Destroyer, evil god of slaughter and bloodshed.
+- Makhleb the Destroyer, chaotic evil god of slaughter and bloodshed.

 - Nemelex Xobeh, god of cards.

-- Okawaru the Warmaster, god of battle and physical combat.
+- Okawaru the Warmaster, god of battle and single combat.

 - Qazlal Stormbringer, god of storms.